2015 Finnish parliamentary election: Previous government coalition

 The incumbent government was a four-party coalition composed of the National Coalition Party, Social Democratic Party, Swedish People's Party and the Christian Democrats as well as independent Member of Parliament Elisabeth Nauclér.
 The Left Alliance and the Green League were initially also part of the governing coalition, but both left in 2014.

 On 22 June 2011, the parliament elected Jyrki Katainen as prime minister by a vote of 118–72; two Left Alliance MPs voted against Katainen, for which they were formally reprimanded by the Left Alliance parliamentary group.
 They were subsequently expelled from the group, reducing the government majority from 126 MPs to 124.
 In March 2014 the Left Alliance announced that it was leaving the cabinet, citing the party's opposition to budget cuts in social welfare programs, which had been agreed to by the other five parties.
 This reduced the government's majority to 112 MPs.

 In April 2014 Jyrki Katainen announced that he would not seek another term as the chairman of the National Coalition Party.
-The NCP chose Alexander Stubb as its new chairman in June, and he subsequently became the new Prime Minister.
+The NCP chose Alexander Stubb as its new chairman in June, and he subsequently became the new prime minister.
 In September 2014 the Green League announced that it was leaving the cabinet.
 The Greens were opposed to the other governing parties' decision to grant Fennovoima a licence for building a nuclear power plant in Pyhäjoki.
 The Greens' departure cut the government's majority to 102 MPs (including the Speaker of the Parliament, who does not vote).

 Electoral district changes

-In 2013 the parliament decided to merge certain electoral districts to create larger districts: the electoral districts of Northern Savonia and North Karelia were merged into a new district called Savonia-Karelia, while the electoral districts of Kymi and Southern Savonia were merged into a new district called South-Eastern Finland.
+In 2013 the parliament decided to merge certain electoral districts to create larger districts: the electoral districts of North Savo and North Karelia were merged into a new district called Savo-Karelia, while the electoral districts of Kymi and South Savo were merged into a new district called Southeast Finland.